2022: The Year of Prolog

 - map and provide Prolog education resources, that educators can use or adapt to teach Prolog at all levels.

-- From June 6-10 2022: 5 sessions of 7 hours each: Logic Programming with Prolog for AI, by Gopal Gupta: https://personal.utdallas.edu/~jeyv/ai-prolog.png, from 9am to 4pm everyday for 5 days, Central US time.
+- Logic Programming with Prolog for AI, by Gopal Gupta, from June 6-10 2022: 5 sessions of 7 hours each: https://personal.utdallas.edu/~jeyv/ai-prolog.png, from 9am to 4pm everyday for 5 days, Central US time.

 The Year of Prolog and its activities, including the Alain Colmerauer Prize, are sponsored by the Association for Logic Programming, the Prolog Heritage Association, the AI Journal, Institut Carnot Cognition, and Institut Fredrik Bull, among others.